hamidghaedi/identify_critical_AA_using_ESM-variant/README.md

 To identify critically important residues, I established the following criteria: (i) a residue must not possess an LLR score greater than -7.5, and (ii) the mean LLR for all possible missense alterations must exceed -7.5.

-The provided text looks quite clear and informative.
-However, I've made a few minor adjustments for clarity and consistency:

 The resulting data contains four columns: